 6 Health Rules You Don’t Actually Have to Follow

-Just like the time we found out that ice cream can be good for you, we were also psyched to discover that a lot of the restricting health “rules” we previously believed to be true actually aren’t set in stone.
+Just like the time we found out that chocolate mousse can be good for you, we were also psyched to discover that a lot of the restricting health “rules” we previously believed to be true actually aren’t set in stone.
 Here, six common guidelines you don’t really have to follow.

 You don't have to stop eating at 7 p.m.

 Here’s the trick to eating late at night: It won’t make you gain weight as long as you make good food choices.
 Nutritionist Jamie Mast told Women’s Health, “A calorie is a calorie…If your total calorie intake for the day is greater than what you are burning, this can lead to weight gain regardless of what time it is.”
 Basically, it doesn’t matter when you eat but more importantly what you eat, how much you eat and how much you exercise.